emlncvsr/torrent-search/README.md

 ## Contact

-If you have any questions or need further assistance, feel free to open an issue or contact us at [your-email@example.com].
+If you have any questions or need further assistance, feel free to open an issue!

 Happy torrent searching!